ngbolin/Jap2Eng/README.md

 2. ```python vocab.json --train-src=../data/jpn-eng/JESC/train.ja --train-tgt=../data/jpn-eng/JESC/train.ja vocab.json```

 After data pre-processing, we proceed to pretrain the model.
-This cal be done by calling the following function:
+This pre-trains our vanilla Transformer on the JParaCrawl dataset, and outputs the Pretrained Transformer which will be used as our starting model for training.
+This can be done by calling the following function:
 3. ```sh run.sh pretrain```

 This trains the models (in [nmt_model.py]), using the parameters e.g. embedding size, nheads, dropout rate, batch size listed in [run.sh].
 Where parameters are not made explicitly available, you may refer to the raw code in [nmt_model.py] to adjust accordingly.